BSL-Kyutech/fpga-tactile-sensor-array/README.md

 ---

-## 4. Connecting the Sensor Sheet
+## 4. Connecting the Sensor

-1. Take the **flexible sensor sheet** (FPC).
-2. Insert the tail into **FPC Connector 1** on the shield.
-3. Flip down the retention latch to lock the cable.
-4. If your design uses a second sensor segment, connect it to **FPC Connector 2**.

-> **Important:** The sensor sheet is delicate.
-Do not bend the FPC tail more than 90 degrees.
+Connect the sensors

 ---